SitiSuharyanti/Chinook-SQL-Analysis/README.md

 Note: Some queries use PostgreSQL specific syntax such as DATE_TRUNC, DISTINCT ON, and EXTRACT.
 Adjustments may be needed for MySQL or SQLite.

----

 ## Tools Used

 - Database: PostgreSQL
 - SQL Client: pgAdmin
 - Dataset: [Chinook Database](https://github.com/lerocha/chinook-database)
-- AI Assistance: Claude (Anthropic) was used to help interpret results and structure findings.
-All SQL queries were written independently.

----

 ## SQL Concepts Covered